yumingyuan2/RainyGame-EFT-launcher/README.md

 **Project**        | **Function**
 ------------------ | --------------------------------------------
-Aki.Build          | Build script
+SPT.Build          | Build script
-Aki.ByteBanger     | Assembly-CSharp.dll patcher
+SPT.ByteBanger     | Assembly-CSharp.dll patcher
-Aki.Launcher       | Launcher frontend
+SPT.Launcher       | Launcher frontend
-Aki.Launcher.Base  | Launcher backend
+SPT.Launcher.Base  | Launcher backend

 ## Privacy
 SPT is an open source project.
 Your commit credentials as author of a commit will be visible by anyone.
 Please make sure you understand this before submitting a PR.